DasParijat/RingtailDE-Website/README.md

 - Reorgnized section components into two seperate types of sections (main sections accessed by header, and sub sections)
 - Created lore sections
 - Messing with css styling of sections (styles.css)
+- Added header buttons for guide and feedback
+- Added basic html for lore sub components

 ## 7/12/25
 - Stylized header with Ringtail specific colors and font